UPDATE Search Warrant: Shamokin woman killed with sword

-Officers said in the warrant Quincy, who resides at 403 S. Vine St., said he and the woman argued over drugs and that Pearce became angry and demanded he get more drugs, including heroin, the warrant stated.
+Officers said in the court documents Quincy, who resides at 403 S. Vine St., said he and the woman argued over drugs and that Pearce became angry and demanded he get more drugs, including heroin, the warrant stated.

 Quincy became so upset he punched the woman in the face and began attacking her, police said in the warrant.